wisp-lang/wisp/Readme.md

 ## Special forms

-There are some functions in wisp that are special, in the sense that they compile to JS expressions & cannot be passed around as regular functions.
-JS operators are represented in wisp as special forms
+There are some special operators in wisp, in a sense that they compile to JS expressions rather then function calls, although same named functions are also available in standard library to allow function composition.

 #### Arithmetic operations